Flight-Free-UK/flight_free_uk_website/source/posts/george-monbiot-how-to-stop-the-planet-burning.html.markdown

 The particular problem with flying is that you produce an awful lot of greenhouse gas emissions very quickly indeed, and you can undo in one day all the savings you might have made in the rest of the year.

+> "With flying, you produce an awful lot of greenhouse gas emissions very quickly indeed."

 The other problem is that it’s perhaps the hardest of all the carbon-intensive things we do to decarbonise and replace with a technological substitute.
 So all the talk of greener planes tends to be just talk.

 ### We live in a society where many people grew up with cheap flights, and jump on a plane without really thinking about it.
 Do you think it’s easy to give up flying?

 I’ve personally found giving up flying relatively easy.
 It’s a bit like giving up animal products in your diet.
 Your tastes quickly change to accommodate your decision.
 When I first switched to a plant-based diet I thought I couldn’t possibly exist without cheese, and within a couple of weeks I thought, why would I want to eat that disgusting stuff, it’s like eating a lump of lard!

+> "Your tastes quickly change to accommodate your decision."

 There’s a weird trick in your brain that, once you’ve made an intellectual decision, your feelings seem to follow it.
 It’s been similar with flying.
 I don’t want to go to places any more that I need to fly to.
 I find that I’ve got a sort of in-built barrier now that says, “why would I want to do that?” when previously, I would have loved to have done it.

 ### Many people in your position who speak on climate and write books that need promoting might say, I need to fly to further my career and in order to reach a wider audience.
 What do you say about leading by example?

 I think your ability to change people’s minds is a function of your credibility, and your credibility is a function of the extent to which you live your values.
 You have to show people that you mean it.
 If people don’t think you mean it, and they don’t think you’re serious, they’re not going to follow you.

+> "Your ability to change people’s minds is a function of your credibility."

 It’s a similar point to the one that Professor Julia Steinberger makes about climate scientists.
 She says that because they don’t show any emotion when they explain what’s coming, people don’t believe them.
 If the scientists really think that everything we love and value will come to an end if we don’t take rapid action, why are they so dispassionate about it?
 Why do they just sound like a machine?